Western New Mexico Athletics

 National Letter of Intent (NLI): An official document administered by the Collegiate Commissioners Association and utilized by subscribing member institutions, including WNMU, to establish the commitment of a prospective student-athlete to attend a particular institution.
 Click here for more information on the NLI.

 NCAA Eligibility Center: A central clearinghouse that certifies athletics eligibility for Division I and II student-athletes.
 The center uses high school courses and test scores (ACT/SAT) to determine freshman athletics eligibility.
 Click here for more information on the Eligibility Center.
 Student-atheltes enrolling at an NCAA Division I or II institution for the first time need to also complete the amateurism questionnaire through the Eligibility Center website.
 Students need to request final amateurism certification prior to enrollment.
-Click here for more information on amateurism.
+Click here to find out more on amateurism.

 ELIGIBILITY TO COMPETE IN INTERCOLLEGIATE ATHLETICS